pyrocko/pyrocko/doc/source/library/examples/geographical_datasets.rst

-Geographical Datasets
+Geographical datasets
 ======================

 Pyrocko offers access to commonly used geographical datasets, such as

-GSHHG Coastal Database
+GSHHG coastal database
 ----------------------
 The `GSHHG database <https://www.ngdc.noaa.gov/mgg/shorelines/gshhs.html>`_ is a high-resolution geography data set.
 We implement functions to extract coordinates of landmasks.